JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

 <span id="p309">[<sup><small>p.
 309</small></sup>]</span>

 &nbsp;&nbsp;&nbsp;&nbsp;[^223].
-(The trigram representing) heaven and above it that for thunder form Tâ _K_wang.
+(The trigram representing) heaven and above it that for thunder form Tâ <i>K</i>wang.
 The superior man, in accordance with this, does not take a step which is not according to propriety.

 1\.
 ‘He manifests his vigour in his toes:’—this will certainly lead to exhaustion.